 If you’re one of the many who are migrating to a new city, and have limited down payment funds, Austin, Oakland, Denver, Honolulu, Tampa, Miami, Dallas, or Charlotte, might offer better rental markets.

 The rental property market is strong because investors are buying properties to rent out.
 Some call them speculators, but they can and do buy properties and those properties aren’t for sale.
 This is why there’s been such a boom in the property management business.

 They get the income earnings benefit, capital gains later, along with tax benefits.
 That’s dried up housing availability and raised home prices.

 It’s not an inviting scenario for hopeful home buyers with simple wishes.
 That’s lead to America becoming a renter nation.

 Does Buying Really Deliver Value?

 There are many with an unshakable belief that a home is also a retirement savings asset, while others suggest that you can’t eat a house when you’re 65.
 Many seniors today can’t sell because there’s nowhere to go.
-In Toronto, Vancouver, or in most cities in California, buying just doesn’t make sense.
+In Toronto, Vancouver, or in most cities in California, buying may never make good financial sense.